kkruel8100/python-challenge-1/README.md

 ### Welcome to Kim's Virtual Food Truck

 where we are 0's and 1's above the competition.
 Open 7 days a week and 24 hours a day.
-Accessible at your nearest laptop and internet connection.
+Accessible at your nearest laptop.

 #### Overview